Why Won’t My Child Eat? Anorexia Meal Support

 Next steps…

-The psychologist working with your family will guide you on meal times and how to approach them.
+The psychologist working with your family will guide you on mealtimes and how to approach them.
 The approach will also depend on the severity of your child’s anorexia.

 How to start supporting my child with anorexia to eat?

-Here are a few helpful tips on how you can start to support your child with anorexia at meal times:
+Here are a few helpful tips on how you can start to support your child with anorexia at mealtimes:

 - When intensely scared, people respond best to gentle and calm encouragement.
 Showing frustration and anger will increase fear.

 - Motivate if they struggle to complete the challenge.
-Remind them of their reasons for recovery (if they at this stage).
+Remind them of their reasons for recovery (if they are at this stage).

-How can Peaceful Mind psychology help?
+How can Peaceful Mind Psychology help?